 That’s what I would find a lot more interesting.
 Maybe.

-5. Selfie Overdose
+3. Selfie Overdose

 Some people love themselves, and that’s okay.
 Kind of.

-6. Buying Followers Just to Become an Influencer
+8. Buying Followers Just to Become an Influencer

 I don’t know about you, but I dislike the word “influencer”.
 There’s something very pretentious about that word.

-On Instagram though there is a lot of money to be made if the world perceives you as a so called influencer.
+On Instagram, though, there is a lot of money to be made if the world perceives you as a so-called influencer.
 And to be an influencer, you need to have followers.

 And to speed up the process, some of these influencer wannabes resort to buying followers.
-But while that may work in the short term as your followers count goes up, you will eventually end up with an Instagram account that lacks engagement.
+But while that may work in the short term as your follower count goes up, you will eventually end up with an Instagram account that lacks engagement.

 So instead of buying followers, try to grow your Instagram followers organically and naturally.
 It will result in much more engagement.

-9. Posting Follow-Me-Around Photos
+9. Posting Follow-Me-To Photos